surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

    * SurgeEffectsBank is now part of the main Surge source tree
    * SurgeEffectsBank gets the new Airwindows effects in the VST3

+* Voice Management
+   * Modify mono modes so they can work in latest, highest, lowest or legacy (latest on highest off) voice priority modes
+   * Provide a mode where the pedal in mono mode allows releases where other notes are held.
+   * Add even more extensive regression tests for voice management modes

 * Other Sound Design Tools
   * FM3 Oscillator